Back Of The Ankle & Achilles Pain

 Posterior ankle impingement

-• Pain is worse at the end range of movement.
-This is when the foot points down into plantar flexion.
+• Pain at the end range of movement, especially when the foot points down (plantar flexion)

 Insertional Achilles Tendonitis

-Insertional Achilles Tendonitis occurs at the back of the heel where the Achilles tendon inserts into the heel bone.
-The injury is similar to Sever’s disease in children but affects adults.
-Symptoms of:
+Insertional Achilles tendinopathy occurs at the back of the heel, where the Achilles tendon attaches to the heel bone.
+It is similar to Sever’s disease in children but typically affects adults.

-• Pain and inflammation at the back of the heel.
+• Pain and tenderness at the back of the heel

 Achilles bursitis

-Achilles bursitis, also known as Retrocalcaneal bursitis is common in athletes, particularly runners.
-Bursitis is the inflammation and swelling of a small sack of fluid, called a bursa.
+Achilles bursitis, also known as retrocalcaneal bursitis, is common in athletes, particularly runners.
+It involves inflammation and swelling of a small fluid-filled sac (bursa) at the back of the heel.

-• You will have pain, swelling, and tenderness at the back of your heel.
+• Pain, swelling, and tenderness at the back of the heel

 Haglund’s syndrome/deformity

-Haglund’s syndrome occurs when retrocalcaneal bursitis and Achilles tendinopathy exists at the same time in the same leg.
-You experience both pain at the back of the heel as well as in the achilles tendon.
+Haglund’s syndrome occurs when retrocalcaneal bursitis and Achilles tendinopathy are present at the same time in the same leg.
+This leads to pain both at the back of the heel and within the Achilles tendon.

 Referred Achilles tendon pain

-• Pain in the Achilles tendon may be caused by nerve injury or entrapment elsewhere in the body.
-For instance, the lumbar spine, sacroiliac joint, or hip.
+Pain in the Achilles tendon may be caused by nerve injury or entrapment elsewhere in the body, such as the lumbar spine, sacroiliac joint, or hip.

-• The sciatic nerve becomes impinged and pain can radiate down the back of the leg and into the ankle.
+The sciatic nerve can become compressed, causing pain that radiates down the back of the leg into the ankle.

 Sudden onset (acute) Achilles tendon pain

-The following are common sudden onset/acute Achilles tendon injuries:
+The following are common acute (sudden onset) Achilles tendon injuries:

 Achilles tendon rupture